 This team pictured above has supported hundreds of survivors of human trafficking and exploitation.
 They helped “Jennifer” through the difficult time of being wrongfully imprisoned and separated from her baby.
 You can read more about her story here.

-The woman in the middle of the picture is “Mother Mary,” who has helped hundreds of women.
+The woman in the middle of the picture is “Mother Martha,” who has helped hundreds of women.
 Many women travel from Africa to the Mediterranean to find better work, but are manipulated, exploited, and abused by traffickers.
-Years ago, Mother Mary found herself in this situation after leaving her home country in Africa to find work in the Mediterranean.
+Years ago, Mother Martha found herself in this situation after leaving her home country in Africa to find work in the Mediterranean.
 Below is an excerpt from her about her story.